leeandher/Reduxstagram/readme.md

 As for the URL, `react-router` is used in tandom with redux to allow for page-changing to log the `PAGE_CHANGE` action.
 It can also be tracked via the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)!

+Another cool little bit is that this entire app is being watched by [Sentry](sentry.io) for error tracking!
+Pretty cool little addition.

 ## Creds

 I was able to create this application through the help of a course, developed by [Wes Bos](wesbos.com) entitled [Learn Redux](learnredux.com).
 If you've stumbled upon this repo, in attempt to learn Redux, I highly recommend his courses and wish you the best of luck!